What Researchers Did

 What They Found

 They found that severe heat stroke is associated with high mortality and morbidity, often leading to central nervous system injuries like cognitive impairment, delirium, convulsions, and coma.
-Hyperbaric oxygen therapy was identified as a potential treatment that can alleviate tissue ischemia and hypoxia, improve circulation, reduce cerebral edema, and exert anti-inflammatory and anti-oxidative effects.
+Hyperbaric oxygen therapy was identified as a potential treatment that can alleviate tissue ischaemia and hypoxia, improve circulation, reduce cerebral oedema, and exert anti-inflammatory and anti-oxidative effects.

 Canadian Relevance